The Passenger Railway Challenge is our campaign to get the best from the Government, railway industry and train operating companies for passengers.

 Right now we are calling on:

-...To implement the findings of the ticketing review due to start next month, to make good on its promise to have smart ticketing at every station by the end of 2018, and to commit to a Network Development Fund to pay for the opening of additional lines and stations
+...To implement the findings of the Easier Fares consultation, to make good on its promise to have smart ticketing at every station by the end of 2018, and to commit to a Network Development Fund to pay for the opening of additional lines and stations

 ...To improve communication with passengers when planning service changes and during disruption; to treat the timetable as a promise, rather than an aspiration; and to engage widely with passengers in the forthcoming ticketing review